Derived category of projectivizations and flops: Projectivization formula

-Therefore above theorem is a {generalization} of Orlov's results on {projective bundles} \cite{Orlov92} and on {generalized universal hyperplane sections} (Thm. \ref{thm:HPDI}) to more general coherent sheaves, as well as the derived equivalences of the flops from {two different Springer type resolutions} of determinantal hypersurfaces.
+Therefore above theorem is a {generalization} of Orlov's {projective bundles} formula \cite{Orlov92} and {universal hyperplane section} formula Thm. \ref{thm:HPDI}, as well as the derived equivalences of the flops from {two Springer type partial desingularizations} of determinantal hypersurfaces.